Skip to content Accessibility statement

 The outcome

-A report was produced at the end of the project, which was shared with the Scottish and British government and informed a briefing for UK government ministers.
-The report has been cited by the World Health Organisation and Emily has been invited to present the findings directly to the UK Government Office for Health Improvement and Disparities and Institute of Public Health in Ireland.
+A report was produced based on our initial work at the end of the project, which was shared with the Scottish and British government and informed a briefing for UK government ministers.
+The report has been cited by the World Health Organisation and presented directly and Emily has been invited to present the findings directly to the UK Government Office for Health Improvement and Disparities and Institute of Public Health in Ireland.
 This has helped to directly support policymakers considering the potential – or otherwise – of NoLos to improve public health.

-Emily was also invited to meet with the Advertising Standards Agency to discuss the future of the regulation of NoLo marketing.
+We also met with the Advertising Standards Agency to discuss the future of the regulation of NoLo marketing.
 The report was later cited by three different organisations responding to a Committee of Advertising Practice consultation about changing the marketing regulations.
 In 2023, new guidance on the marketing of NoLos was published, stating that – amongst other changes – any NoLo advertising which promotes a parent alcohol brand must now be subjected to the same advertising regulations as alcohol marketing.
 As a result, this research has helped to contribute to the introduction of new and stricter guidelines around NoLo marketing.